 Human needs are the foremost important thing in Islam.
-Humans are categorized into 5 major groups in Islam; religion, your physical self, the knowledge or intellect, children and the wealth.
+Humans are categorized into 5 major groups in Islam; religion, your physical self, knowledge or intellect, children, and wealth.
 The fulfillment of these major needs is the basics aim of Islam.

 Wealth is the basic need of humans.
 In Islam, wealth can be interpreted as flow or stock.
-The needs that identify the foundations for the social life and a good individual are divided into three levels named as; the necessities, the convenience, and the refinements.
+The needs that identify the foundations for the social life and a good individual are divided into three levels named; the necessities, the convenience, and the refinements.

 Causes of Poverty: